Drinks that Affect Your Smile

-In today’s modern world, there are enough drink choices to make your head spin.
+In today’s modern world of dentistry, there are enough drink choices to make your head spin.
 From teas and coffees to sports drinks and juice, it’s hard to figure out which drinks to avoid and how they will affect your oral health.
 Here’s some important information for you to consider when choosing which beverages to consume.

 Choosing beverages that are both tasty and good for your teeth can be a true challenge.
 For example, when deciding on a fruit drink, it’s important to look at how much fruit juice is actually in it.
 If it doesn’t contain at least 50% fruit juice, then it’s not an ideal choice.
 Additionally, drinks with added sweeteners should be avoided when possible.
 Sodas can have as much as 11 teaspoons of sugar per serving and are a leading factor in tooth decay.